woocommerce/facebook-for-woocommerce/includes/Debug/README.md

 ## Profiling Logger

 The profiling logger can be used to log the time and memory usage of a process in a single request.
-Results are logged to WooCommerce logs with the name `facebook-for-wc-profiling`.
+Results are logged to WooCommerce logs with the name `facebook_for_woocommerce_profiling`.

 ## Enabling